louesejackson/bootstrap-grid-worksheet/README.md

 BUT, in this case there are 4 boxes, 6 * 4 = 24 units!

-**- What do you thing happens if you put more than 12 units worth of columns into a row?**
+**- What do you think happens if you put more than 12 units worth of columns into a row?**

 If the column widths add up to more than 12, the extra columns will wrap round and appear underneath.